ariellubonja/ncar-zarr-code/README.md

+# Maximize Large Data Parallel Read Speed by Distributing to Multiple Disks

+This package is designed to transform any Xarray-compatible scientific datasets into [Zarr format](https://zarr.readthedocs.io/en/stable/) and distribute these Zarr files from a single disk to a network of disks, _**to maximize Parallel Read speed by using multiple disks**_.
+The code is written to target [Johns Hopkins' FileDB Database](https://turbulence.pha.jhu.edu/datasets.aspx), but can be easily adapted to your own disks by just changing the `folder_paths` variable.

+The script handles:

+- round-robin write, to load-balance disk usage
+- separate neighboring data subarrays, so that no two neighboring data chunks end up on the same disk.
+This is done so that for any contiguous data access, parallel read is maximized.
+- Morton/z-ordering of chunks, to ensure near-optimal linearization of data chunks
-# Dataset Distribution to Zarr and FileDB
+- Zarr encoding and Compression

-This package is designed to transform datasets into [Zarr format](https://zarr.readthedocs.io/en/stable/) and distribute them on [Johns Hopkins' FileDB](https://turbulence.pha.jhu.edu/datasets.aspx) disks.
-It handles data chunking, Zarr encoding and Compression, and writing both production and backup distribution types.
+- writing both production and backup copies.
+By default, backup copies are shifted by one, to minimize data loss overlap in case of disk failure

+### Script Installation
+Simply use `git clone https://github.com/ariellubonja/zarrify-across-network` to download this repository.

+### Adapting the Script to Distribute Your Own Files

+- **Changing Input Paths**: Input data folder is specified using the `--path` argument in `main.py`.
+The path should contain Xarray-compatible data

+#### Changing Output Paths for Distributed Files

+1. Have single Xarray-compatible files which contain your large Scientific data
+1. Have multiple hard disks on which you want to distribute.
+These should be in a list of paths (i.e. list of strings)
+2. `src/utils/write_utils.py:list_fileDB_folders()` should be changed to return your disk paths
+3. `src/dataset.py:get_zarr_array_destinations()` determines the destination paths for the Zarr files in an ordered list.
+Change this to match your desired directory structure

+#### Changing the Disk Node Assignment Schema

+This code is located in `src/utils/write_utils.py:node_assignment()`

+The function takes in the number of nodes and the number of batches and returns a list of lists, where each sublist contains the node assignments for a batch.
+The current implementation uses the [Node/Map Coloring algorithm](https://en.wikipedia.org/wiki/Graph_coloring#Node_coloring) to assign nodes to batches.
+You can modify this function to implement your own node assignment schema.

-### Script Usage
+### Running the Script

 Run `main.py` with the necessary arguments to initiate the process of converting and distributing data.
-The script requires the timestep, path to the NCAR .netcdf files, and other optional parameters.
+The script requires the timestep, path to the input Xarray-compatible files, and other optional parameters.

 Command-Line Arguments: